 Near Piazza Abbro with its chessboard, there are the Public Gardens of Cava de’ Tirreni.
 It was the Municipality of Cava de’ Tirreni that wanted to transform a large uncultivated land managed by the Congregation of Charity together with a farmhouse family into a beautiful garden.
-At the end of the construction work on the gardens, in 1867, the villa looked almost like today, with large flower beds, magnolias, wild pines and other ornamental plants: in the center of the gardens, it is also possible to admire a very large pool and sit on one of the many benches, or have a good coffee in the kiosk.
-The Public Gardens have several entrances: the main one in front of Piazza Abbro, another is in front of the church of San Vincenzo, another on Via Crispi.
+At the end of the construction work on the gardens, in 1867, the villa looked almost like today, with large flower beds, magnolias, wild pines, and other ornamental plants: in the center of the gardens, it is also possible to admire a very large pool and sit on one of the many benches, or have a good coffee in the kiosk.
+The Public Gardens have several entrances: the main one in front of Piazza Abbro, another is in front of the church of San Vincenzo, and another in Via Crispi.
 And it is precisely by heading to Via Crispi that you will be able to access the innovative Center for Digital Crafts.

 8 – The Center for Digital Crafts